marcelogomess/glpi_api/README.md

 # glpi_api
-Just a app to start with glpi api communitacion. glpi-project.org
+Just a python lib for glpi api communication.
+More info see glpi-project.org